Marvel's Spider-Man: The City That Never Sleeps: Characters

 Marvel's Spider-Man: The City That Never Sleeps features a large ensemble cast of characters from the history of Spider-Man comics.
 Peter Parker (voiced by Yuri Lowenthal) is a 23-year old former research assistant, who gained superhuman abilities after being bitten by a genetically modified spider.
 Employing a secret identity, Parker uses these abilities to protect the citizens of New York City as the superhero Spider-Man.
 Taking place shortly after the main story of Marvel's Spider-Man, The City That Never Sleeps finds Parker struggling to come to terms with the loss of his Aunt May to a bioweapon released by his former friend and mentor turned villain, the now-imprisoned Dr. Otto Octavius.
 Parker has romantically reunited with his ex-girlfriend Mary Jane Watson (Laura Bailey), a reporter for the Daily Bugle recently promoted to associate editor, who frequently aids in his Spider-Man activities.
 Parker has also reluctantly begun mentoring Miles Morales (Nadji Jeter) after the latter was also bitten by a genetically modified spider and gained powers similar to his.

 The City That Never Sleeps introduces Parker's former lover and master-thief Black Cat / Felicia Hardy (Erica Lindbeck, who has a voice-only role as part of a side quest in the main game), Felicia's father and retired thief Walter Hardy (Daniel Riordan), and mob boss Hammerhead (Keith Silverstein), who is taking advantage of the power vacuum left by the absence of villains to try and seize control of the city's criminal underworld from the other Maggia crime families.
-It also features several returning characters from the base game, including NYPD Captain and Spider-Man's ally Yuri Watanabe (Tara Platt), the head of the private military company Sable International, Silver Sablinova (Nichole Elise), and the social media-using villain Screwball (Stephanie Lemelin), who has escaped from prison.
+It also features several returning characters from the base game, including reporter J Jonah Jameson (Darin De Paul: voice only role), NYPD Captain and Spider-Man's ally Yuri Watanabe (Tara Platt), the head of the private military company Sable International, Silver Sablinova (Nichole Elise), and the social media-using villain Screwball (Stephanie Lemelin), who has escaped from prison.